opnsense/docs/source/manual/how-tos/multicast-dns.rst

 -------------

 ..
 Warning::
-    mdns-repeater requires at least 2 interfaces to work.
+    mdns-repeater requires at least 2 interfaces, and no more than 5 interfaces to work.

 The configuration is fairly simple.
 Just enable the service and add the interfaces.
 For example: